redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

             - Supported Guest OS are Windows 10 64 bit, Windows Server 2016, Windows Server 2019 and later.
             - The firmware of virtual machine must be EFI and secure boot must be enabled.
             - Virtualization Based Security depends on nested virtualization and Intel Virtualization Technology for Directed I/O.
-            - Deploy on unsupported ESXi, hardware version or firmware may lead to failure or deployed VM with unexpected configurations.
+            - Deploying on unsupported ESXi, hardware version or firmware may lead to failure or deployed VM with unexpected configurations.
     * iommu:
         - type: bool
         - description: Flag to specify if I/O MMU is enabled for this virtual machine.